Study Leave A-Z

 Foundation Year 1 doctors have an allowance of 15 days per year.
 This will normally take the form of regular scheduled teaching/training sessions and no external leave will be granted.

-All other doctors in training have an allocation of 30 days per year and this includes periods of regular scheduled teaching/training sessions (normally 15-20 days depending on the speciality) and may include external activities and periods of sitting an examination (where it is a requirement of the curriculum).
+All other Resident Doctors have an allocation of 30 days per year and this includes periods of regular scheduled teaching/training sessions (normally 15-20 days depending on the speciality) and may include external activities and periods of sitting an examination (where it is a requirement of the curriculum).

 The Study Leave days entitlement will be pro-rata for Less Than Full Time doctors.

-Study leave cannot be used to buy revision books, online resources, journal subscriptions, membership fees, accreditation fees, attend interviews or cover exam fees.
+Study leave cannot be used to buy revision books, online resources, or pay for journal subscriptions, membership fees, accreditation fees, submissions of research, attending interviews or exam fees.
 Travel and subsistence can usually be claimed from the study leave budget for sitting exams required within an individual’s curriculum.

 Exam preparation courses may be provided locally as part of the general training programme.
 Such courses should be accessed ahead of private courses as they offer broad support and value for money.
 The cost of one preparation/revision course per exam can be funded from the study leave budget for core and speciality doctors, or one set of question banks from a recognised provider in lieu of an exam preparation course.
 Any additional exam preparation courses for the same exam will not be covered and you will need to fund these yourself.
 All doctors are expected to attend locally provided courses.
 External or commercially run courses will only be funded if no local course is offered – it is expected that the least expensive courses will be selected.